Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \subsubsection{Model Correction by Using the Watermark's Encoding and Decoding Directions}

 Let $\vw$ and $b$ denote the learned parameters of the watermark concept detector and $\hat{\vs}$ denote the respective learned signal vector.
 Without re-training or fine-tuning the network, we are going to suppress the watermark artifact component from the representation whenever it is detected by the concept detector.
-We propose the following feature manipulation strategy that we apply at the features of the last convolutional layer.
+We propose the following feature manipulation strategy, which we apply to the features of the last convolutional layer:

 with $k$ chosen such that $\w^T\xp^{\prime} = \expectation_{\p \in \mathcal{N}}\big[\vw^T\xp\big]$, $\mathcal{N} = \{\p : \vw^T\xp - b < 0\}$; see also (\ref{eq:signal-value-intervention}).
 This choice of $k$ ensures that the signal value associated with the watermark concept within the patched representation matches the mean value found in the collection of patches lacking the watermark.
 The ReLU in (\ref{eq:correction-manipulation}) ensures that the manipulation does not move the features out of the domain of the linear head.